python/cpython/Doc/c-api/typeobj.rst

    *NULL*.
 A type should never implement :attr:`tp_print` in a way that produces different output than :attr:`tp_repr` or :attr:`tp_str` would.

-   The print function is called with the same signature as :cfunc:`PyObject_Print`:
+   The print function is called with the same signature as :c:func:`PyObject_Print`:
    ``int tp_print(PyObject *self, FILE *file, int flags)``.
 The *self* argument is the instance to be printed.
 The *file* argument is the stdio file to which it is to be printed.
 The *flags* argument is composed of flag bits.
 The only flag